comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 as a way to query over the Web of Linked Data as if it was a globally distributed dataspace, without having to first index it in a single location.
-LTQP does this by employing the [*follow-your-nose* principle of Linked Data](cite:cites linkeddata) during query execution, where new [RDF triples](cite:cites spec:rdf) are continuously added to a local dataset while discovering new sources by following links between documents.
+LTQP does this by employing the [*follow-your-nose* principle of Linked Data](cite:cites linkeddata) during query execution, where new RDF are continuously added to a local dataset while discovering new sources by following links between documents.
 An [iterator-based pipeline](cite:cites linktraversalsparql) allows query execution to take place without having to wait until all links have been followed.
 As LTQP engines may traverse over documents from untrusted publishers,